Prostitution in ancient Rome: Infamia, registration and tax

 Prostitutes were "infamous persons" (infames), socially disgraced by their unchaste profession.
 They had few rights, and little or no protection under the law.
 They could be subjected to physical punishment.
 They could not give evidence in court, and Roman freeborn men and women were forbidden to marry them; as loss of chastity was irreparable, their infamia was a life-long condition.
-Most prostitutes, and many pimps, were slaves or former slaves, with no social standing or reputation to lose.
-Other infames included actors and gladiators, who exerted fascination and sexual allure; pimps, as purveyors of human flesh and sensual pleasure; and butchers, gravediggers and executioners, polluted by their associations with blood and death.
+Most prostitutes, and pimps, were slaves or former slaves, with no social standing or reputation to lose; pimps were purveyors of human flesh and sensual pleasure.
+Other Infames included actors and gladiators, who exerted fascination and sexual allure; and butchers, gravediggers and executioners, polluted by their associations with blood and death.
 Romans assumed that actors, dancers and gladiators were available to provide paid sexual services.
 Courtesans named in the historical record are sometimes indistinguishable from actresses and other performers.

 Professional meretrices had to register with the aediles, urban magistrates whose duties included the organisation of Ludi (public games), maintenance of the streets, shrines and public buildings, and the enforcement of public order.
 The several Leges Juliae were attempts by rulers of the Julian dynasty to re-establish the social primacy, population levels and dignitas of Rome's ruling classes after the chaos of civil war.
 New laws made the Imperial state responsible for matters traditionally managed within citizen families as iures (singular ius, a customary right).
 The laws penalised celibacy, promoted marriage and family life, rewarded married couples who produced many children, and punished adultery with degradation and exile.
 Marriage between male citizens and working or retired prostitutes was banned.
-The Larinum decree forbade the public degradation of aristocrats and their relatives to the third generation by renegade family members who sought to earn a living "with their bodies"; publicly "prostituting" themselves on stage, at the arena or in competition at the circus for applause or money.
+The Larinum decree of Tiberius forbade the public degradation of aristocrats and their relatives to the third generation by renegade family members who sought to earn a living "with their bodies"; publicly "prostituting" themselves on stage, at the arena or in competition at the circus for applause or money.
 Augustus used the laws to have his daughter Julia exiled for her blatant disobedience, treason and serial adulteries; otherwise, the effects of legislation against adultery were minimal, and seemingly confined to the ruling elite.